alyshakt/web-ui-test-framework-py/ASSIGNMENT.md

 This should be a non-complex exercise.
 We don't want you to spend more than 4 hours on the project -- but it's up to you how much time you take.
 We will need your example project, shared via GitHub, before your next interview.
+You don't have to complete all 3 steps, but I would expect that this shouldn't take more than 4 hours total to complete the entire exercise.

 GETTING STARTED
 ---------------